 Property-based testing (PBT) is a technique for validating code that successfully combines two well-trodden ideas: automatic test data generation trying to refute executable specifications.
 Pioneered by QuickCheck for functional programming (Claessen and Hughes 2000), PBT tools are now available for most programming languages and are having a growing impact in industry (Hughes 2007).
-Moreover, this idea has spread to several proof assistants (Blanchette et al. 2011; Paraskevopoulou et al. 2015) to complement (interactive) theorem proving with a preliminary phase of conjecture testing.
-The synergy of PBT with proof assistants is so accomplished that PBT is now a part of the Software Foundations's curriculum (https://softwarefoundations.cis.upenn.edu/qc-current).
+Moreover, this idea has spread to several proof assistants (see (Blanchette et al. 2011; Paraskevopoulou et al. 2015) to name the main players) to complement (interactive) theorem proving with a preliminary phase of conjecture testing.
+The synergy of PBT with proof assistants is so accomplished that PBT is now a part of the Software Foundations's curriculum (Lampropoulos and Pierce 2023).

 In our opinion, this tumultuous rate of growth is characterized by a lack of common (logical) foundation.
 For one, PBT comes in different flavors as far as data generation is concerned: while random generation is the most common one, other tools employ exhaustive generation (Runciman et al. 2008; Cheney and Momigliano 2017) or a combination thereof (Duregård et al. 2012).
 At the same time, one could say that PBT is rediscovering logic and, in particular, logic programming: to begin with, QuickCheck's DSL is based on Horn clause logic; LazySmallCheck (Runciman et al. 2008) has adopted narrowing to permit less redundant testing over partial rather than ground terms; a recent version of PLT-Redex (Felleisen et al. 2009) contains a re-implementation of constraint logic programming in order to better generate well-typed $\lambda$ -terms (Fetscher et al. 2015).
 Finally, PBT in Isabelle/HOL features the notion of smart test generators (Bulwahn 2012), and this is achieved by turning the functional code into logic programs and inferring through mode analysis their data-flow behavior.
-We refer to the Related Work (Section 8) for more examples of this phenomenon.
+We refer to the Related Work (Section 8) for more recent examples of this phenomenon, together with the relevant citations.